sakiba256/Drone_Campaign_RTCMS/README.md

 Ensure your system allows Node.js and browser processes to run without restrictions.

 Additionally, you will need to set your username and password in the logIn.spec.js .
-For run the script with UI Mode (Headed)  set  headless: false, // Set to false for UI mode in main.spec.js Command for run: node main.spec.js
+For run the script with UI Mode (Headed): set  headless: false, // Set to false for UI mode in main.spec.js Command for run: node main.spec.js
-For run in background (Headless) need to make     headless: true in main.spec.js and command to run the script: : node main.spec.js
+For run in background (Headless) need to make:
+     headless: true in main.spec.js and
+     Command to run the script: : node main.spec.js

+**N.B** RT CMS SSO login,need to give Authenticate code to login in the CMS portal